 If you or anyone you remotely know has the contact information for someone in the organization, get in touch with them.
 Ask questions that would help to master the interview, like what that company is looking for in its new hires.

 Towards the end of the interview, the job candidate will turn into the interviewer for a few minutes.
 Having specific questions to ask the interviewer, such as “What’s one thing you wish your interns knew before they started the job?” or “Why did you get involved in this company?” demonstrates you’ve spent the time to learn about the company and are sincerely interested in the job.
 Berger’s go-to question in interviews is, “Can you describe a typical day as an intern (or employee if it's a job interview) at your company?”

 While you’re speaking, remember to let your personality shine.
-Even though the interview is formal, it’s still a conversation so don’t make the same rookie mistake Tufts University sophomore Simmone did in her first interview.
+Even though the interview is formal, it’s still a conversation so don’t make the same rookie mistake Tufts University student Simmone did in her first interview.
 “I never looked up, at the end of the interview they told me point blank that I would not be getting the job because of failure to make eye contact and wished me luck for the future,” Simmone says.
 Yikes.

 It may be impossible to know exactly what the interviewer will ask, but you should be well-versed in talking about your strengths and weaknesses.
 “Speak slowly and clearly,” Kayla says.
 “When you're nervous it's common to rush through your sentences, but speaking calmly and coherently will show that you're confident.”